-- Containers (at least 2).
+- Containers (at least two)

-Use an air pump which is powerful enough to deliver a good air supply to the bottom of the grow-out container.
-You will want to keep your Brine Shrimp and their food in constant motion.
+Use an air pump that is powerful enough to deliver a good air supply to the bottom of the grow-out container.
+Drop one or more air stones into the container to circulate the water or use an aquarium bubbler.
+For best results, you need to keep your brine shrimp and their food in constant motion.

-"I mix one teaspoon of baby food pureed sweet potatoes and one teaspoon of baby food peas into one cup of water.
+April Kirkendoll has a great brine shrimp food recipe in her book, How To Raise & Train Your Peppermint Shrimp: "I mix one teaspoon of baby food pureed sweet potatoes and one teaspoon of baby food peas into one cup of water.
 I usually add a drop of liquid vitamin supplement, and often for good measure, I'll add a small amount of some fatty acid enrichment mixture such as Super Selco.
-Then I put it all in a small resealable bottle like the kind used for soda or water and shake well."
+Then I put it all in a small resealable bottle, like the kind used for soda or water, and shake well."

 Feeding Your Brine Shrimp

-- Keep an eye on the water and, when it appears to be clear (most or almost all of the food having been consumed), add some more food.
+- Keep an eye on the water and, when it appears to be clear (most or almost all of the food consumed), add some more food.
 Over time, you will know how much and how often to add food to the container.

-- Turn on the air supply to the new container on, feed the shrimp and clean the 1st container in preparation for the next maintenance cycle.
+- Turn on the air supply to the new container, feed the shrimp, and clean the first container in preparation for the next maintenance cycle.

 If you are not overfeeding your shrimp, you should be able to get by with once-weekly container maintenance.